Why Trout Lake Camps

 Time at Trout Lake Camps has incredible spiritual impact because it's concentrated.
 It's a 24-7 focus on making a spiritual difference.
 The first day at Trout offers more time than a month of Sunday School.
 It's this concentrated time that results in people making a decision to believe in Jesus.

 If you simply want to have fun, there are better places to go (though not many!).
 But few other places offer the same opportunity for spiritual, emotional and physical growth.
 We challenge campers in safe and age appropriate ways, and that means a week of progress, not couch-warming.
 Trained college-aged cabin leaders who love Jesus will watch over your kids, making sure fun is had, things are safe and they get the full Trout experience.

 Trout Lake Camps is about taking care of people.
 We listen and respond to parent needs.
 We have three to four fulltime nurses on staff in the summer to deal with emergencies, minor scrapes and routine medications.
 We emphasize staff training and encourage our team to take concerns to supervisors until the issue is addressed, which means we respond as quickly as possible.
 Finally, our Executive Director, Jonathan Wicklund, is very accessible.
 If you have a problem, issue or question, give him a call.

 Camp is a chance to unplug from the routine, to not have cell phones ringing, texts beeping or e-mail interrupting.
 It's easier to respond to the spiritual when we're away from all the distractions.
 But that doesn't mean Trout is out of touch.
 We still keep parents in the loop with twice-weekly updates and use the latest in technology to keep kids interested.

 Remember walking through the woods and playing outside with your friends?
-Trout Lake creates those experiences, letting children, youth and families interact with God’s creation in one of the best outdoor settings in the state.
+Trout creates those experiences, letting children, youth and families interact with God’s creation in one of the best outdoor settings in the state.